bill-tracker/billtracker_grunt/README.md

 This whole folder is a mac virtual environment (http://docs.python-guide.org/en/latest/dev/virtualenvs/).

-Steps to get this working (only tested on mac so far):
+Steps to get this working (only tested on mac & ubuntu so far):

 * If you don't have node installed, do that https://nodejs.org/en/download/